jordan0809/geqo/doc/intro.md

 In practical applications, circuits are executed on a variety of backends, including different numerical or symbolic simulators, as well as various quantum hardware systems.
 Each of these backends typically has a unique method for representing a given operation and its parameters.

 Consequently, it is desirable to encode quantum circuits using an abstract, representation-independent language.
-This is precisely the function of GEQO Core.
-The separation between the circuit description and the concrete backend representation minimizes dependencies on other software packages, keeps GEQO Core lightweight and facilitates easy extension and customization.
+This is precisely the function of geqo.
+The separation between the circuit description and the concrete backend representation minimizes dependencies on other software packages, keeps geqo lightweight and facilitates easy extension and customization.

 ## Features
 * Quantum circuit construction (e.g. basic gates, controlled gates, measurements, classical and quantum control)